furfurylic/chionographis/README.md

  - joining of multiple XML documents into one,
  - and snipping fragments from XML documents.

-For usage, consult [User's Guide](UsersGuide.asciidoc).
-For requirements and the ways to build, read below.

 ## Requirements

 Running Chionographis requires JRE installed, of version 1.8 or later.
 And it also requires [Apache Ant](http://ant.apache.org/) installed, of version 1.8.0 or later.

 To build Chionographis, you need JDK instead of JRE.
+Optionally, to build User's Guide, you need [AsciiDoc](http://www.methods.co.nz/asciidoc/) installed too.

 ## How to Build